xbmc/repo-scripts/script.globalsearch/README.txt

-1001 - First context menu button, the script will handle the visible condition 1002 - Second context menu button, the script will handle the visible condition
+1001 - First context menu button, the script will handle the visible condition 1002 - Second context menu button, the script will handle the visible condition 1003 - Third context menu button, the script will handle the visible condition

 As always, do not change or remove any of the id's mentioned above!